 SEE ALSO: Our pick of the best Android phones

 Around the back is a Gorilla glass panel that’s very Sony-like, although the 348 isn’t as slippery to handle as the Xperia smartphones.
 It’s here you’ll find the small speaker down at the base and the camera tucked up into the corner.
 It’s all very neat, though it does come at the cost of a non-removable back and the lack of microSD card expansion.
 That leaves you with just the 16GB built-in for all your apps, music and photo.
 Clearly Kazam’s vision puts design ahead of more practical concerns.

 Up front, the Apple similarities continue.
 The slender bezel around the sides of the screen give it that nice 16:9 ratio for films, with capacitive Android buttons below the screen.
 The button placement on the 348 is similar to iPhones, too.
 The headphone jack lies at the bottom edge next to the micro USB charging port, with the micro SIM card slot on the right and the chrome metal volume rocker and standby button on the left.
 We found the latter slightly annoying, though, as they’re quite close together and the standby button is below the volume controls.
 This led us to often hit standby button when trying to turn down the volume.

-SEE ALSO: Best Cheap Mobile Phone Round-up
+SEE ALSO: Best budget smartphone

 Kazam Tornado 348: Screen